jeffThompson/Spaces/README.md

     folder/
      ⌞ file1.txt
      ⌞ file2.txt

     anotherFolder/
      ⌞ file3.wav
      ⌞ file4.mp4

-...will become this (no quotes, of course)
+...will become this

     '      '/
      ⌞ '     '.'   '
      ⌞ '     '.'   '

     '             '/
      ⌞ '     '.'   '
      ⌞ '     '.'   '

+(No quotes, of course!)